 Moving on to a category of total 'uh what? and following on with the theme of gay.

 A visiting American friend this morning noted wryly that they probably wouldn't enjoy the film in Kansas.

-Apparently the Kansas House of Representatives has overwhelmingly approved a measure to bring anti-gay segregation to it's state — allowing shops/cinemas/hotels etc to eject people; making it possible to fire people from jobs on account of their sexuality, and even meaning that a policeman/firefighter etc may not assist someone gay, if interacting with a gay person violates his or her religious beliefs.
+Apparently, the Kansas House of Representatives has overwhelmingly approved a measure to bring anti-gay segregation to it's state - allowing shops/cinemas/hotels, etc, to eject people; making it possible to fire people from jobs on account of their sexuality, and even meaning that a policeman/firefighter/doctor, et al, does not have to assist someone gay, if interacting with a gay person violates his or her religious beliefs.

-Shouldn't people actually be worrying about something that really matters rather than a fellow human's sexuality, like how we can keep the world from caving in on itself due to our own stupid actions.
+Shouldn't people be worrying about something that really matters rather than a fellow human's sexuality? like how we can keep the world from caving in on itself due to our own stupid actions.

 sign image from politicususa.
 Sorry who ever made the Gif image of Matt Damon, I can't find it again to credit - but it's wonderful.